Desperate Housewife

 • Mind & Life

-Energy vampires are often friends, colleagues, or acquaintances who drain your when you spend time with them.
-The first signs of such individuals include excessive complaining, a focus solely on…
+Energy vampires are often friends, colleagues, or acquaintances who drain your energy when you spend time with them.
+The first signs of such individuals include excessive complaining, a focus solely…

 • Mind & Life

-According to the head of – the National Aeronautics and Space Administration (USA) – the first human settlement on the Moon will be established within the next ten years.
-Sean…
+According to the head of the National Aeronautics and Space Administration (NASA), the first human settlement on the Moon will be established within the next ten years.
+Sean Duffy unveiled…

 • Mind & Life

-Lack of sleep is one of the primary factors contributing to the development of , heart disease, stroke, obesity, and type 2 diabetes.
-Insomnia also weakens the immune system, making…
+Lack of sleep is one of the primary factors contributing to the development of many chronic conditions, including heart disease, stroke, obesity, and type 2 diabetes.
+Insomnia also weakens the…

 • Mind & Life

-Everyone has their favorite – some curl up like a “little ball,” while others prefer to sprawl out like a “starfish.”
-However, as noted by the Daily Mail, this choice…
+Everyone has a favorite way to sleep — some curl up into a “little ball,” while others sprawl out like a “starfish.”
+But that preference may affect more than comfort;…

 • Mind & Life

-Research from Central Queensland University and Australian Catholic University has revealed that one of the consequences of quitting is the emergence of vivid, and often frightening, dreams.
-This peculiar effect…
+Research from Central Queensland University and Australian Catholic University has revealed that one of the consequences of quitting caffeine is the emergence of vivid, and often frightening, dreams.
+This peculiar…

 • Mind & Life

-We often attribute fatigue to or stress.
+We often blame fatigue on lack of sleep or stress.
 However, American researchers have uncovered a potential biological reason for excessive daytime sleepiness.
-It’s linked to certain molecules in the blood, which may…
+It’s linked to certain molecules in the…

 • Mind & Life

-Event Organizer: Academy of Sexology and Sexual Education.
-Venue: NIVKI-HALL (84 Beresteiskyi Avenue) Event Time: from 8:00 AM to 9:00 PM.
-Psychologists, psychotherapists, psychosomatic specialists, spiritual practitioners, and esotericists will…
+The event is organized by the Academy of Sexology and Sexual Education.
+The venue is NIVKI-HALL (84 Beresteiskyi Avenue).
+The event runs from 8:00 AM to 9:00 PM.
+Psychologists, psychotherapists,…

 • Mind & Life

-We often think of insomnia as a minor inconvenience: if you didn’t sleep well, you can catch up tomorrow.
-However, new research has shown that if difficulties falling asleep or…
+We often treat insomnia as a minor inconvenience: if you didn’t sleep well, you can catch up tomorrow.
+But new research shows that when difficulty falling asleep or waking during…

 • Mind & Life